 - 47% were interested in playing AR/VR games

-From this data, it became evident that these technologies can make an enormous impact on the consumer decision, in the travel and tourism sector, education/ training, retail, entertainment etc. It is also seen that staffs that are trained using AR perform about 150% better than those who are done using paper-based training materials.
+From this data, it became evident that these technologies can make an enormous impact on the consumer decision, in the travel and tourism sector, education/ training, retail, entertainment, etc. It is also seen that staffs that are trained using AR performs about 150% better than those who are done using paper-based training materials.

 Acknowledging this fact, most of the businesses now focus on merging the digital and physical experiences, both internally as well as externally for the consumers.

 Now, take the example of Cisco who wanted to educate its customers on installing their app.
 It was seen that by using AR experience, Cisco abolished the need to read the instruction manuals and it also helped to increase installation efficiency by 30% and the accuracy for the first-time installation also increased by 90%.

 In the meantime, we see that in this digitally driven world, more and more consumers have started to anticipate a more immersive, or interactive like the “touch and feel” experiences.
 Seeing this, retailers have also begun to adapt to AR/VR technologies so that they can deliver a more interactive consumer experience both in-store and online, via their phones or VR devices.